-The only program of its kind in North Texas, the Skin Malignancy Research and Treatment Center at Baylor Charles A. Sammons Cancer Center, an integral part of Baylor University Medical Center at Dallas, combines the expertise of dermatologists, medical and surgical oncologists to provide a premier destination for the screening, evaluation, research and treatment of malignant skin conditions.
+The only program of its kind in North Texas, the Skin Malignancy Research and Treatment Center at Baylor Charles A. Sammons Cancer Center, an integral part of Baylor University Medical Center, combines the expertise of dermatologists, medical and surgical oncologists to provide a premier destination for the screening, evaluation, research and treatment of malignant skin conditions.

 The specialists at the Skin Malignancy Research and Treatment Center use the most advanced techniques to provide expert care for a variety of skin cancers, including:

 - Squamous cell carcinoma